 Never open a joint bank account if you feel pressured into doing so.

-Remember that both account holders are equally liable for the whole debt if the account is misused or goes overdrawn.
+Remember that both account holders are equally liable for the whole debt if the account is misused or goes overdrawn, and either account holder can remove money from the account.

 For information on what to do if you or someone you know are experiencing financial abuse, visit The Money Advice Service.